Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 And if you don't need all of them, you can always just purchase the specific plugins you want for a one-time fee, like with Thrive Architect!Check out Thrive Themes membership!

 This means you can – and should – find another quality WordPress theme to go with it.
-We like Astra Theme, a WordPress theme with both free and paid versions that was built to work well with page builders like Elementor.
+We like Astra Theme, a WordPress theme with both free and paid versions that were built to work well with page builders like Elementor.

 With that said, let's take a look at some of Elementor's features so you can see how it works!